 What is IT Help Desk Support?

-It is a centralized team within or outside the company that serves employees, customers, or end users to provide them information and support related to company, its products, and services.
-A help desk team efficiently manages customer communication to help business respond to customers quickly and efficiently.
+It is a centralized team within or outside the company that serves employees, customers, or end-users to provide the information and support related to the company, its products, and services.
+A help desk team efficiently manages customer communication to help businesses respond to customers quickly and efficiently.

-It allows support team to offer best experience to its customers.
-It helps to keep the ticket process clean and keep all interaction with customers at one place.
-It helps agents to do their best job with great customer experience.
+It allows the support team to offer the best experience to its customers.
+It helps to keep the ticket process clean and keep all interactions with customers in one place.
+It helps agents to do their best job with a great customer experience.

 Their main goal is to quickly resolve end users’ immediate needs related to technical issues and incidents.
 They are reactive in nature but efficient and faster.
-Many companies have set up help desks to respond to technical questions of its users.
+Many companies have set up help desks to respond to the technical questions of their users.

 The questions and answers are usually transferred using e-mail, telephone, website, or online chat.
-Ideally, the help desk handles requests by using help desk software, or issue tracking system, which enables to keep track of user’s requests using a unique identifier, find solutions to common queries easily and prioritize cases etc.
+Ideally, the help desk handles requests by using help desk software or an issue tracking system, which enables to keep track of user’s requests using a unique identifier, find solutions to common queries easily and prioritize cases, etc.

 You don’t need to know what kind of services you want, but you should know what kind of support experience you want to create.
-Hence summarizing key differentiations of help desk and service desk as following:
+Hence summarizing key differentiation of help desk and service desk as follows:

-- The help desk is an IT dependency, whereas service desk is focused on IT Service-centricity.
+- The help desk is an IT dependency, whereas the service desk is focused on IT Service-centricity.